IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/DemoGuidance.md

 - Anticipate what objections the audience may raise.
 - Have a backup plan like a video recording of the demonstration in case of events like network failures, unexpected errors, etc.
 - If the demonstration is to be delivered virtually, make sure everything works as planned using the e-meeting technology that will be used.
 - Try not to deviate from your script unless the client forces you in a different direction.
-Adlibbing during a demonstration can lead to unexpected results and failure.
+Straying from the planned a demonstration can lead to unexpected results and failure.
 - If possible, and time permits, make the demonstration interactive.
 If that isn't possible, be sure to leave time for questions.
-- Always conclude with a **call to action**, for example, next steps, follow-on activities, etc.
+- Always conclude with a **call to action** (for example, next steps, follow-on activities, etc.).

 And, most importantly, practice, practice, and practice.

 ## Specific guidance for {{offering.name}} and the ITZ environment
 Following the scripts provided in the {{guide.name}} will help guarantee a successful demonstration.
 Use these tips to help insure success with {{offering.name}} and the ITZ environment:

-- Follow the scripts in the {{guide.name}} for the automations amd skills to execute as expected.
+- Follow the scripts in the {{guide.name}} for the automations and skills to execute as expected.
 - Perform any pre-requisites steps prior to presenting.
 These are described with each demonstration scenario.
 - Anticipate different responses from the scripted queries.
 This is a live and changing demonstration environment.
 Responses are subject to change as updates are made to the large language model (LLM) and retrieval augmented generation (RAG) used by {{offering.name}}.
 - Procedural questions provide better structure to responses.
 For example, in a query it is better to use "Please explain how to estimate space requirements for Db2 table spaces without using db2 admin tool.
 Provide a step-by-step answer.” versus "how to estimate space requirements for tablespaces."